dillansimmons/storybook/readme.md

 ### Artistic approach
 The artistic approcah is based on a variable grid of pegs (the pegboard) and different colors / outputs / crop are generated on top of behind it.
 Coming from a relief / screen printing background layers and opacity are very important to the visuals of the piece.
-Though it is a 2d work, much of the layering and opacity gives depth to each work.
+Though it is a 2d work, much of the layering and opacity gives depth.

 #### Traits:
 Background is white, black, or dark grey

 Grid size can vary in 10 different sizes.
-A single peg grid is very rare 1/1000
+A single peg grid is an outlier at 1/1000.

 Color schemes generated are 3,5,9, and 10 palletes.
 Each produces a unique combination.